h7shin/audiosearchengine/README.md

 	You can adjust the level of stringency to balance the speed and quality of the search.

-	The algorithm implements a Map-Reduce pattern with multiple map processes that run in parallel.
+	The algorithm implements a Map-Reduce pattern with multiple map/reduce processes that run in parallel.

 Python Libraries Used